Boojum (restaurant): Foundation

+In June 2023, the company was bought by Azzurri Restaurants Ltd, the owner of the Zizzi and ASK Italian chains.

 Products

-As well as burritos, tacos, fajitas and burrito bowls, Boojum also produces home barbecue kits, and rice-scented candles.
+As well as burritos, tacos, fajitas and burrito bowls, Boojum also produced home barbecue kits, and rice-scented candles.

 In 2021, Boojum's managing director David Maxwell criticised supermarket chain Morrisons for apparently imitating Boojum's branding on their Mexican ready meal range.
 In 2017, Boojum's burrito was the second most commonly ordered item of food on Deliveroo in the world.
 In 2018, their burrito was the fourth most commonly ordered item of food on Deliveroo in the world.

 Advertising

 In 2019, an advertisement for Boojum featuring a depiction of Jesus was criticised by a spokesperson from the Presbyterian Church in Ireland, as well as DUP councillor Mark Baxter.

 In 2022, the chain apologised after a photo of two tip jars depicting Johnny Depp and Amber Heard emerged on social media.